isc-reven-singh/heartdisease-ml-analytics/README.md

 This demo uses a sample dataset containing various patient observations related to risk of heart disease.
 In the demo, the data will be prepared, a machine learning model will be created and new patient observations will be scored against the model via a REST API to determine the patient's risk of heart disease.
 The results will be displayed on a dashboard, updating in near real-time.

  ## Prerequisites
- This demo requires that you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
+ This demo requires that you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker desktop](https://www.docker.com/products/docker-desktop) and [Postman](https://www.postman.com/downloads/) installed.

  ## Installation